Techno3Gamma/lightspeed-android/FAQ.md

-# TrebleShot
+# LightSpeed

 ##### What is the device name?

-The device name is the name used to identify TrebleShot users.
+The device name is the name used to identify LightSpeed users.

-##### What's my default TrebleShot name?
+##### What's my default LightSpeed name?

-The default TrebleShot name is the name of your device.
+The default LightSpeed name is the name of your device.

-##### What permission does TrebleShot require?
+##### What permission does LightSpeed require?

-TrebleShot needs to access these on your device (requirements may vary):
+LightSpeed needs to access these on your device (requirements may vary):
 Phone, location, wifi, hotspot, storage.

 ##### How do I access my external storage/SD card on my Android Lollipop (5) or above running device?

 While you are viewing your files, *tap to more options (three dot menu)* then choose *Mount folder* and then *Choose folder / storage you want to access*.
 Your choice will be present in "Home" section (welcome screen of files).

-##### How do I change my TrebleShot device name?
+##### How do I change my LightSpeed device name?
-Click on the menu button at the top left of your TrebleShot screen, click *preference*, select *device name* and input your preferred name, click *ok*.
+Click on the menu button at the top left of your LightSpeed screen, click *preference*, select *device name* and input your preferred name, click *ok*.

 ##### Can I share system apps?

-Yes, you can add system apps to the list of shareable apps, by going to your TrebleShot preference, under *advance section* and tick the box *show system apps*.
+Yes, you can add system apps to the list of shareable apps, by going to your LightSpeed preference, under *advance section* and tick the box *show system apps*.

 ##### How do I resume a transfer?